 Once you’ve dressed your windows and picked out just the right headboard, bring in all of the details.
-Like we said, make the bed placement look intentional, and adding in all the finishing details will do just that.
-Hang a pretty chandelier, flank the bed with nightstands and matching lamps, and anchor something at the foot of the bed.
+Like we said, make the bed placement look intentional, and adding in all the finishing touches will do just that.
+Dot the room with designer details like a scalloped lamp shade, chic nightstands, and a hand woven rug to bring everything together.

 What bedroom layout are you most excited to try?
 Let us know in the comments.